 Panorama, as the name suggests, has divine views, straight out to sea, and features a wonderful meze.
 Ask to see the catch of the day in the kitchen before selecting your freshly caught entrée.

 10 a.m.: Browse for Souvenirs at Monastiraki Market

 Make your way to the cobbled Ifestou Street, jam-packed on Sundays with bargain hunters checking out the weekly flea market.
 This whole neighborhood has an edgier feel, as many of the walls are festooned with street art and there’s always a lively buzz.
 As one of the best spots for shopping in Athens, you’ll find vintage clothing, vinyl, books, leather goods, olive oil products, candles, worry beads, and street food stalls galore.

 1 p.m.: Souvlaki at Savvas

 An Athenian institution since 1922, Savvas claims to be the city’s oldest kebab restaurant.
 The Monastiraki branch on Ermou Street opened in 1960 and still does a roaring trade in salads, hot and cold mezze dishes, and above all, tasty kebabs served on flatbreads with yoghurt and tomato sauce.

-Don’t miss trying the cheese pie, moussaka, and falafel, or gyros, traditional Greek fast food—pita bread layered with tzatziki, onions, tomatoes and spiced meat.
+Don’t miss trying some Athenian dishes like cheese pie, moussaka, and falafel, or gyros, traditional Greek fast food—pita bread layered with tzatziki, onions, tomatoes and spiced meat.
 There’s a shaded terrace or a sunny roof garden from which you can gaze at the Acropolis while finishing up your lunch.

 2 p.m.: Discover the National Archaeological Museum

 While the Acropolis Museum is all about the riches unearthed around Acropolis Hill, the National Archaeological Museum is devoted to ancient Greek art, housing priceless pieces from archaeological sites right across Greece.